braze-inc/braze-docs/_docs/_help/help_articles/segments/segmentation_logic_with_and_or.md

 page_order: 3

 page_type: solution
-description: "This article walks you through the differences between AND and OR operators, and how you can use them to build powerful segments."
+description: "This help article walks you through the differences between AND and OR operators, and how you can use them to build powerful segments."
 tool: Segments
 ---